 Hopefully, the data involved in the consideration process is useful enough alone.
 If you have other data points you look at when addressing this subject, have more updated data, other scenarios worth mentioning, or anything else that can help answer this question, drop us a note and I'll update the post if it's worth sharing.

-This article was last updated in August 2016 to indicate the latest market trends.
+This article was last updated in August 207 to indicate some of the latest market trends.

 Join 20,000+ Other Readers